John Quincy Adams: The 6th Retrospective

 The election of 1824 was the first where states began to count the popular vote in national elections.
 This meant that a national candidate could accurately measure his popularity with the common man.
 While the popular vote overwhelmingly resided with Jackson, the electoral college was too close to call.
 Jackson was first, Adams was second, Crawford was third, and Clay was fourth, but Jackson did not get the majority of the votes.
 According to the Constitution, the top three candidates (Jackson, Adams and Crawford) go to the House of Representatives to be voted upon.

 Clay is dropped, but is an x-factor because he is the Speaker of the House.
 Crawford has a stroke so it becomes Adams versus Jackson with Clay presiding.
 The House chooses J.Q.
 Adams who immediately picks Clay as his Secretary of State.
 Jacksonians call it a “corrupt bargain” and J.Q.
-Adams enters the presidency under a cloud of suspicion, scandal, and controversy.
+Adams enters the presidency under a cloud of suspiscion, scandal, and controversy.

 Ill Fated Presidency

 J.Q.
 Adams always thought he could rise above the perceived “corrupt bargain” with Henry Clay.
-He never worried about himself being percieved as corrupt.
+He never worried about himself being perceived as corrupt.
 He also refused to play the patronage game, meaning he neither hired people who spoke in his favor, nor did he fire people who spoke out against him.
 Not only was this bad optics, this was terrible politics.
 Adams endured nothing but relentless attacks from Jacksonians for four years of his presidency, with seemingly no one in Washington on his side.

 Election of 1828